 To freegans, the world is ripe for the picking.
 And there is no price tag on it.
 It’s an open, affirming way to live, and, as the name somewhat obviously implies, it’s free.

-So, what exactly is a freegan?
+What exactly is a freegan?

 A “freegan,” which is a portmanteau of the words “free” and “vegan,” generally wants nothing to do with the rat race: There’s no need to spend more money on new things when there is many products that go to waste daily.
 It’s a simply philosophy, really; one of appreciating what has already been made instead of working tirelessly to constantly buy/own/update.